Episodes

 Join us as we talk about her father’s dangerous occupations as a young immigrant, about growing up Norwegian-American, and about how music and the stories they convey bind a culture -- and all of us -- together.

 The band plays Søstrene Fra Flatholmen Fyr, a song about a daring rescue in 1894 of a shipwreck near Flatholmen Lighthouse near Stavangar, Norway.
-Please see this podcast's episode webpage at nordicontap.com for more information about this song, about the band, and audio clips and videos.
+Please see this podcast's episode Links page at for more information about this song, about the band, and audio clips and videos.

 Wednesday Jun 22, 2022